 Threats to Madagascar's biodiversity and ecosystems

-4. Overexploitation of living resources including hunting and over-collection of species from the wild.
+4. Overexploitation of living resources, including hunting, overfishing, and the wildlife trade.

 DEFORESTATION

-Deforestation in Madagascar is largely the result of three activities:
+Deforestation in Madagascar is primarily driven by three activities:

-converting tropical rainforests in Madagascar into rice fields.
-Typically, an acre or two of forest is cut, burned, and then planted with rice.
-After a year or two of production the field is left fallow for four to six years before the process is repeated.
-After two or three such cycles, the soil is exhausted of nutrients and the land is likely colonized by scrub vegetation or alien grasses.
-On slopes, the new vegetation is often insufficient to anchor soils, making erosion and landslides a problem.
+Tavy is central to Malagasy culture and the economy.
+It is primarily used to convert tropical rainforests into rice fields.
+Typically, one or two acres of forest are cut, burned, and planted with rice.
+After one or two years of production, the field is left fallow for four to six years before the process repeats.
+After two or three cycles, the soil is depleted, and the land is likely taken over by scrub vegetation or invasive grasses.
+On slopes, this vegetation is often insufficient to prevent erosion and landslides.

 Logging for timber